OCHA-DAP/hdx-python-api/README.md

         'groups': iso
     })

 The dataset name should not contain special characters and hence if there is any chance of that, then it needs to be slugified.
-Slugifying is way of making a string valid within a URL (e.g. `ae` replaces `ä`).
-There are various packages that can do this e.g. [awesome-slugify](https://pypi.python.org/pypi/awesome-slugify).
+Slugifying is way of making a string valid within a URL (eg. `ae` replaces `ä`).
+There are various packages that can do this eg. [awesome-slugify](https://pypi.python.org/pypi/awesome-slugify).

 You can add metadata using the standard Python dictionary square brackets eg.

     dataset['name'] = 'My Dataset'

-You can also do so by the standard dictionary _update_ method, which takes a dictionary eg.
+You can also do so by the standard dictionary `update` method, which takes a dictionary eg.

     dataset.update({'name': 'My Dataset'})